 Disadvantages for Employees

 Employees who thrive in an office environment may find it difficult to work when colleagues don't hold the same schedule.
-Team efforts may require advanced planning and coordination of the employee scheduled workdays and hours.
+Team efforts may require advanced planning and coordination of the employee's scheduled workdays and hours.
 This is why many employers require core days and core hours during which everyone is in the office or available for Zoom meetings.

-There is no clear delineation between work and home exists with a flexible schedule.
+No clear delineation between work and home exists with a flexible schedule.
 When you use flexible schedules sometimes that means work all of the time.
-If your boss allows you the flexibility to go to to your child's soccer game, then the boss may not feel guilty about calling you at 9:30 p.m.
+If your manager allows you the flexibility to go to your child's soccer game, then the manager may not feel guilty about calling you at 9:30 p.m.

 Disadvantages for Employers

-Some managers, who are used to seeing when their staff members come to work, watching what staff do all day at work, and knowing when people leave for home, have trouble adjusting to the new management style which requires trust.
+Some managers, who are used to seeing when their staff members come to work, watching what staff do all day at work, and knowing when people leave for home, have trouble adjusting to the new management style which requires trusting relationships.
 Also, in team-oriented departments, teams still need to meet, which requires set guidelines and the juggling of schedules.

-Compressed workweeks can make client handovers complicated—clients expect service 5 days a week during business hours and can be fussy when an employee isn't in on Friday.
+Compressed workweeks can make client handovers complicated—clients expect service 5 days a week during business hours and can be fussy when a particular employee isn't in on Friday.
 For this customer-centric reason, jobs that require customer-facing responsibilities only allow certain types of flextime.
 Whole days working from home are not an option.
 Other kinds of jobs such as assembly-line manufacturing and hands-on healthcare such as nursing share the same disadvantages.
 Employers struggle with fairness when only certain employees can work remotely.

 Overall, the advantages generally outweigh the disadvantages and a good manager can handle the disadvantages.
 Flexible scheduling has become part of what employees are looking for in their comprehensive employee benefits packages.
-Your employees will love you; the employer will benefit from overall positive morale which is linked to increased productivity.
+Your employees will love you; the employer will benefit from the overall positive morale which is linked to increased productivity.
 Best?
 You will retain your superior employees.